 The first thing you need to do is collect some ladybirds.
 Fortunately this isn't too hard; you can search your garden, the park or the hedges near where you live and when you see one, using the paintbrush supplied, gently persuade it to step into your specimen tube.

-Some years ladybird populations can be low, so if you are having trouble finding any there are various companies that farm them for pest control and so you could mail order some (see details in the back of this book).
+Some years ladybird populations can be low, so if you are having trouble finding any there are various companies that sell them for pest control (see details in the back of this book).